 Please Note: You are responsible to know and comply with your state and local magazine capacity laws.
 A 4% administrative fee will be applied to orders that must be cancelled.

 This item cannot be shipped to states with magazine capacity restrictions.

-This includes, but is not limited to, California, Colorado, Connecticut, Hawaii, parts of Illinois, Maryland, Massachusetts, New Jersey, New York, Washington D.C., and Vermont.
+This includes, but is not limited to, California, Colorado, Connecticut, Hawaii, Maryland, Massachusetts, New Jersey, New York, Rhode Island, Washington D.C., and Vermont.

 8 Reviews Hide Reviews Show Reviews

 The mag extension is nice for added ammo capacity.
 But if you drop it empty it pops apart and parts go everywhere.
 Needs some sort of locking mechanism.

 This is the only 10mm mag extension I’ve bought that works.